mattheas/ECE_322_Lab3/README.md

 - Statement coverage
 - Branch coverage

-The test cases are written using Mock objects.
+The test cases are written using a Mock object.
+For the second set of test cases each method in MathPackage.py is mocked (using @patch.object) instead of the entire object and the following assertions are used for each method:

+- assert_called
+- assert_called_once
+- assert_called_with
+- assert_called_once_with
+- call_count
+- call_args
+- call_args_list
+- method_calls

+Furthermore the return value of one method is mocked (I chose the max method)